Microsoft Edge WebView2 and Microsoft 365 Apps

 WebView2 Runtime installation

 To benefit from the new or improved Office features or add-ins that rely on WebView2, no action is required on your part.
 We recommend that you allow WebView2 Runtime to be installed.
+As soon as WebView2 is available on the device, then your users can start using the Office features that rely on WebView2.

 After installation, you’ll see an entry for Microsoft Edge WebView2 Runtime under Control Panel > Programs > Programs and Features.